astrohart/MFR/MFR.File.Stream.Providers/README.md

 [IFileStreamProvider](#T-MFR-File-Stream-Providers-Interfaces-IFileStreamProvider 'MFR.File.Stream.Providers.Interfaces.IFileStreamProvider')
 interface.

-<a name='P-MFR-File-Stream-Providers-FileStreamProvider-InternalFileStreamCollection'></a>
+<a name='P-MFR-File-Stream-Providers-FileStreamProvider-LastPathnameRemoved'></a>
-### InternalFileStreamCollection `property`
+### LastPathnameRemoved `property`

 ##### Summary

-Dictionary that maps a [Guid](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.Guid 'System.Guid') value (serving as a
-`ticket`) to a reference to an instance of [StreamReader](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.IO.StreamReader 'System.IO.StreamReader') that can be used to access a text file.
+Gets or sets a [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') containing the most-recently removed pathname of a file stream mapped to a given ticket.

+##### Remarks

+This property is for internal use only.

 <a name='P-MFR-File-Stream-Providers-FileStreamProvider-MapOfPathnamesToTickets'></a>
 ### MapOfPathnamesToTickets `property`